 Inside: Store in style with this DIY iron and ironing board holder.
 Perfect functional addition to your laundry space to keep all your ironing essentials together.

 I think it ‘s safe to say that we all want beautiful functional spaces to live in.
 Sometimes our budget, time and layout of our house make this challenging.

 This is true for my laundry room.
 The studs are still visible in our unfinished basement laundry room.
 So we keep our iron and ironing board in the upstairs linen/coat closet.
-The ironing board is hanging by its arm literally on the closet rod pole.
+The ironing board was hanging by its arm literally on the closet rod pole.

 I wish this post was about how we did this amazing remodel in our laundry room…but it’s not, sigh.
 Instead, I have this DIY Iron and Ironing board holder that improved this space by at least 11% and helped me clear some scrap wood.
 I built the holder to hold the ironing board and the iron to easily keep everything in one place.
 I also plan to put distilled water in a glass bottle with a cute label to make the space even better.

 I made this iron and ironing board holder when I challenged DIYers to build projects only from scrap wood (#buildfromscrap).
 This project along with these DIY Lanterns and this Dog Leash Holder were all made from scrap wood.